stoplightio/docs/articles/testing/continuous-integration.md

 ## Testing with Scenarios

-Stoplight [Scenarios](./scenarios-introduction.md) allow users to define multiple steps for testing an OpenAPI specification.
+Stoplight [Scenarios](./scenarios-introduction.md) allows users to define multiple steps for testing an OpenAPI specification.
 Scenarios provide a similar function to API's as [functional test cases](https://en.wikipedia.org/wiki/Functional_testing) do in software